*As an amazon associate I earn from qualifying purchases.

 If you are wanting to separate the tracks so that your vision and audio is separate, you can unlink the clips so you can move them separately around your timeline.
 Bear in mind that this will put them out of sync but allows you to use the footage elsewhere on your timeline.
 You may want to use part of the vision but not necessarily the same audio.
 Do to this right click on the timeline over the clip and click unlink.

-Command + L – Unlink audio and video for mac
+Control + L – Unlink audio and video for Windows

 2. Adjusting Sound Levels